stateset/stateset-network/README.md

 The Agreement has the following business `flows` that can be called:

-- `CreateAgreement` - Create an Agreement between your organization and a known counterparty on the DSOA
+- `CreateAgreement` - Create an Agreement between your organization and a known counterparty on the Stateset
-- `ActivateAgreement` - Activate the Agreement between your organization and a counterparty on the DSOA
+- `ActivateAgreement` - Activate the Agreement between your organization and a counterparty on the Stateset
 - `TerminateAgreement` - Terminate an existing or active agreement
 - `RenewAgreement` - Renew an existing agreement that is or is about to expire
 - `ExpireAgreement` - Expire a currently active agreement between you and a counterparty